 Tokina 11-16mm f/2.8 is the typical wide-angle lens, which suffers from barrel distortion.
 Basically, the wide-angle lens means, that the glass requires a more intensive curve for projecting onto the camera sensor.
 This is essential for covering a wide field of view.
 The curve also implies that objects at the edge of the image are far from the lens rather than those at the center.
 It means, that these peripheral objects aren’t enlarged as much as the objects in the center of the image.
 In other words, the field of view must be squeezed up to fit the camera sensor.
 As a consequence, the straight lines are bent clearly inwards, particularly towards the extreme edges of the picture (Pic.
 1).

 Now, we can see how these lines start bending away from the center.
-The image areas away from the center aren’t magnified enough, comparing to the middle field, which can be easily seen in the graph above.
+The image areas away from the center aren’t magnified enough, compared to the middle field, which can be easily seen in the graph above.
 It corresponds to the real use of this lens (Pic.
 2-5).

 The biggest distortion, reaching even -3% is typical for 11mm, although as we change the exposure, the problem decreases.
 At 16mm it’s expressed marginally (-0,5%).
-The percentage values mean in how much % the image height is to be bent in relation to overall image height.
+The percentage values mean how much % the image height is to be bent in relation to the overall image height.

 The soft edge of our image is called the Circle of Confusion or blur spot.

 Concluding, the smaller aperture (in each lens) will give you a better depth of field and better image sharpness at once.

 In Tokina 11-16mm f/2.8 DX II the situation looks as per the images (Pic.
 7-10) below.
 The sharpness significantly increases effectively from the aperture lower than f/3.2.